MCT-master/mct-master.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 ## Micro 2.0 and Micro 2.1
 With the second iteration of the Micro apps, there was a goal to remove the buttons and find a way to make the instrument entirely touch-free.
 This was achieved by implementing a way to make the user "hover" the buttons with a blue dot that monitored the motion of the phone.
-In this way, the user could both control melodies and musical parameters by tilting the phone, but also acitvate buttons by tilting the phone in different angles.
+In this way, the user could both control melodies and musical parameters by tilting the phone, but also activate buttons by tilting the phone in different angles.
 However, it was not possible to avoid buttons entirely, as the accelerometer and gyroscope sensors has to be activated by a touch action.
 The solution was to let the button fill the whole screen.

 In the app 2 of the 2.0 release, the same random groove generator as in Macro 2.0 app 2 was introduced.
 In the Micro 2.1 release, most functionalities were the same as in the 2.0 version, but the visuals were improved and also some of the sound design was improved.